Yeꞌkuana language: Plurality

-All unmarked nouns in Ye’kuana can be understood semantically as singular or "general" in number, while some nouns can receive explicit plural marking that distinguishes them from the singular/general-numbered nouns.
-Ye’kuana generally uses the suffix =komo to mark the nominal plural.
+All unmarked nouns in Yeꞌkuana can be understood semantically as singular or "general" in number, while some nouns can receive explicit plural marking that distinguishes them from the singular/general-numbered nouns.
+Yeꞌkuana generally uses the suffix =komo to mark the nominal plural.
 Cáceres (2011) treats this suffix as a generic plural, while other authors such as Coutinho (2013) subscribe to the analysis given to other Cariban languages that they distinguish in number between the ‘all’ (i.e. collective) and ‘less-than-the-total’ (i.e. non-collective), and therefore treats this morpheme as a collective morpheme.
 After high-front vowel [i] and approximant [j], the palatalised variant =chomo is also seen.
 This suffix is used likewise for animate nouns and inanimate nouns:

 However, there are some restrictions on the distribution of this morpheme, for instance that names of animals cannot take it:

 In the Caura dialect studied by Cáceres (2011), a few other nouns exist that some speakers consider ungrammatical with the plural suffix, but others do not:

 However, in the Auaris dialect, as examined by Coutinho (2013), the plural forms of these nouns and others were all accepted:

 Even in the Auaris dialect, certain nouns denoting fruit do not accept the plural marker: